How Much Does SEO Cost in the UK? [2026 Pricing Guide]

 Why do agencies charge so much more than freelancers?

-Agencies offer a team of experts, advanced tools, analytics, content creation, link-building campaigns, and continued reporting.
-Freelancers are cheaper but won't scale complex campaigns as well.
+By outsourcing to an agency, you receive services of a team of experts, the use of advanced tools, analytics, content creation, link, building campaigns, and regular reporting.
+Whereas, freelancers are less expensive but cannot scale complicated campaigns as effectively.

 Can I do SEO myself for free?